4D-Game/Gamecontrol/docs/setup.md

 #### RaspAP

-[RaspAP](https://raspap.com) is used to create a accesspoint to wich all controller can connect.
+[RaspAP](https://raspap.com) is used to create a accesspoint to which all controller can connect.
 It can be installed with:

 ```bash
 curl -sL https://install.raspap.com | bash